 Julia chooses a goal type that reflects the user journey in the app: Service activity complete.
-She names the goal, adds a short description and selects the particular topic that reflects the activity that she wants the user to complete: apply for a gold card.
+She names the goal optionally adds a description and selects the particular topic that reflects the activity that she wants the user to complete: Apply for a gold card.
 She then clicks Save.
 Now, every time that an app user completes the activity of applying for a gold card, the conversion will display +1 on the data bar.

 Set multiple statuses for service goals

-For example, when a customer applies for a loan, the stages of applying for a loan (the topic) will be assigned statuses such as, in progress, not approved, missing details, pending or resolved.
-You can select more than one of the statuses and define each one as a success within the process, e.g., pending and resolved.
+For example, when a customer applies for a loan, the stages of applying for a loan (the topic) will be assigned statuses such as, In progress, Not approved, Missing details, etc. You can select more than one of the statuses and define each one as a success within the process, e.g., pending and resolved.

 Furthermore, you can define multiple statuses for more than one topic simultaneously.
 This gives you more flexibility in determining how to define a successful visitor journey.